heckman/photos-server/ARCHIVES.md

-# Archive Branches
+# Archived Branches

 In the development of this project several implementations were attempted.
-These various versions are in the archived branches listed below.
+These various approaches are in the archived branches listed below.
 This might not be the best way to structure a repository but here we are.

 The descriptions below are quite old, circa February 2024.

-## `main`
+Note that the branches marked "(active)" are not in fact active.

-I've further developped `archive/sh/tcpserver/micro` as the main branch.
+They are, however, the latest development for each approach.

 ## Shell approach